ITV sees production growth bolstered by deals

-BARCELONA Broadcaster ITV (ITV.L) said faster-than-expected growth in its production unit, which made the "Titanic" TV drama which sold in some 80 countries, could accelerate via acquisitions of creative television producers.
+BARCELONA UK broadcaster ITV said faster-than-expected growth in its production unit, which made the "Titanic" TV drama which sold in some 80 countries, could accelerate via acquisitions of creative television producers.

 Chief Executive Adam Crozier said he had been pushing the production business hard as a weak British economy dampened demand for advertising on its domestic channels.